 You can probably hike on your own, but there are numerous guided hikes of the area as well.
 The total length of the hiking paths is about 40 kms, so if you like hiking make sure you spend more than 2 nights in Meteora.

-If you are not spending the night in Kalambaka, we strongly suggest taking a tour of the area in a van.
+If you are not spending the night in Kalambaka, I recommend taking a guided tour of the Meteora monasteries in a van.
 The expert guides will take you around the monasteries and the best viewing points, and you won’t waste any of your precious time.

 The Meteora Monasteries

 Today, there are six functioning monasteries in Meteora, and you can visit all of them.
 Each one has its own character, and if you have time and energy you could consider visiting them all.
 If you have mobility issues, do take into account the steps you will need to climb!

 The biggest monastery is the Great Meteoron monastery.
 If you only have time for one monastery, make it this one, and allow a couple of hours to enjoy the monastery and the views.
 Take into account that there are a lot of stairs to get up there!

 If you are interested in Orthodox art, definitely visit Varlaam monastery and Roussanou convent, where you will see some superb frescoes.

 For people who are not sure if they can manage the stairs, the most easily accessible monastery is St Stephen’s nunnery, with beautiful views over Thessaly.
 If you are feeling energetic though, climb all the way up to Holy Trinity / Agia Triada monastery, which is less visited and, in my experience, more quiet.

 Finally, closer to Kalambaka, you will find Saint Nicholas Anapafsas monastery.
 This is a very narrow monastery, as it was built on a rather small rock surface.
 As a result, it’s split on several floors.